ianoshorty/IAOHTTPStubsHandler/README.md

 ```

+## Configuration
-6. Alter the mappings.json file by adding your own stubs.
+Alter the mappings.json file by adding your own stubs.
 The format is as follows:

 ``` json